-- An overall cumulative undergraduate degree GPA of 3.25 or higher on a 4.00 scale is required - Applicants with a 3.25 or higher GPA in the final 60 hours of their undergraduate enrollment will be considered for admission - An overall cumulative graduate degree GPA of 3.25 or higher on a 4.0 scale is required - Applicants with less than a 3.25 GPA in their graduate degree would be evaluated on their last 60 credits enrolled between their graduate and undergraduate programs.
+- An overall cumulative undergraduate degree GPA of 3.25 or higher on a 4.00 scale is required. - Applicants with a 3.25 or higher GPA in the final 60 hours of their undergraduate enrollment will be considered for admission. - An overall cumulative graduate degree GPA of 3.25 or higher on a 4.0 scale is required for those seeking admission who have earned a graduate degree. - Applicants with less than a 3.25 GPA in their graduate degree would be evaluated on their last 60 credits enrolled between their graduate and undergraduate programs.